dnodine/WelcomeRFID/README.md

 Before we begin the process of utilizing the RFID RC522 on our Raspberry Pi, we will first have to make changes to its configuration.
 By default, the Raspberry Pi has the SPI (Serial Peripheral Interface) disabled, which is a bit of a problem as that is what our RFID reader circuit runs through.
 Don’t worry though as it is fairly simple to re-enable this interface, just follow our steps below to configure your Raspberry Pi and Raspbian to utilize the SPI interface.

     1. Let’s begin by first opening the raspi-config tool, and we can do this by opening the terminal and running the following command. sudo raspi-config

-       On here use the arrow keys to select “5 Interfacing Options“.
+    2. Select “5 Interfacing Options“.
 Once you have this option selected, press Enter.

     3. Select “P4 SPI“, again press Enter to select the option once it is highlighted.